 There are a ton of museums that we could have visited but honestly, we were just happy to meander around at our own pace and admire the fantastic architecture and indulge in the beer and waffles!

 - Flight – Ryanair, Manchester to Brussels – £40 ($60) PP return.

 - Bus from Brussels Charleroi Airport to Bruges Centre – from as little as £10 ($16) PP if you book in advance.

-- Hotel in the city centre for 2 nights – Ibis at £72 ($115) per night.
-We stayed on Katelijnestraat and it was fantastic, 5 minutes from the main attractions and a 10-15 minute walk from the train station.
+- Hotel in the city centre for 2 nights – we stayed at the Ibis for £72 ($115) per night.
+The hotel was on Katelijnestraat and it was fantastic, 5 minutes from the main attractions and a 10-15 minute walk from the train station.

 So what do you think, fancy a weekend in Bruges?
 Or have you already been and have some more tips to offer?